 All this certainly raises questions about Obama’s sincerity when he publicly says he’ll “always have Israel’s back.”

-Nor are these the only times the president has left American voters wondering where he really stands on foreign relations.
+Nor are these the only times the president has left American voters wondering where he

 Remember, earlier this year, when he was inadvertently recorded asking former Russian President Dmitry Medvedev for “space” until his reelection, when he’d have more “flexibility” on missile defense?
 What did he mean?
 Obama was clearly not being forthright with the American people.